 I’ve been watching the tiny little blossoms on the bulbs pop out and marveling at what a miracle is present when Mother Natures gives us the first signs of Spring.
 Imagine those crusty little bulbs buried under all that dirt, surviving torrential rains and freezing temperatures, and then one day these gorgeous, fragrant flowers burst out like popcorn.
-I’d like to share a metaphor of how this relates to me personally and my on-going discovery of what it takes to live a contextual leadership life.
+I’d like to share a metaphor of how this relates to me personally and my on-going discovery of what it takes to live a Leading by Context™ life.

 While I never have thought of myself as a perfectionist I do have VERY high expectations of myself and others.
 When something goes ‘wrong’ at work, even little meaningless stuff, I generally get annoyed and have a ‘tizzy fit.’
 While I generally try to keep my reactions to myself it spreads all over my team like a virus.
 They tend to get nervous or cautious about my mood and start questioning themselves about what they may have done wrong.